tematikkp/tematikkp/README.md

 Hello there.
 Welcome to my user page.

 I'm Tematikkp (stylized in all lowercase), also known as Thetm in other platforms.
-I want to be a programmer.
+I am just your ordinary coder.

 # Details
 Joined: July 19, 2022